Spain

 In February 2023, the European Commission approved, under EU State aid rules, a €460 million Spanish measure to support ArcelorMittal to partially decarbonise its steel production facility in Gijón, where it operates two blast furnaces producing liquid hot metal.
 The aid will support the construction of a renewable hydrogen-based direct reduced iron plant.
 The plant is envisioned to start operating by the end of 2025.

-In June 2023, the Ministry for the Ecological Transition and the Demographic Challenge (MITECO) announced aid totalling €100 million in supporting large electrolyser-based projects for the production of renewable hydrogen.
-The program is included in the Strategic Project for the Reconstruction and Economic Transformation of Renewable Energies, Renewable Hydrogen and Storage (PERTE ERHA) and seeks to promote both the development of electrolysis demonstrators and initiatives for the integration of large capacity electrolysers in industrial environments.
-The Program has awarded aid support of €10 and €15 million to seven projects in five autonomous communities.
+In June 2023, MITECO announced aid totalling €100 million in supporting large electrolyser-based projects for the production of renewable hydrogen, and is included under the PERTE ERHA framework.
+The aid seeks to promote both the development of electrolysis demonstrators and initiatives for the integration of large capacity electrolysers in industrial environments.